austencloud/tka-desktop/v2/tests/scaffolding/README.md

 ## Lifecycle Rules

 ### ✅ When to Create Scaffolding Tests

 - Debugging a specific issue
 - Exploring unfamiliar code
 - Prototyping new functionality
-- Understanding V1 behavior for parity
+- Understanding Legacy behavior for parity
 - Testing layout/sizing issues

 ### 🗑️ When to Delete Scaffolding Tests

 - Bug is fixed and regression test exists
 - Understanding is achieved and documented
 - Spike is complete and real implementation started